janegca/fem-challenges/13-loopstudios/README.md

 [Pure CSS Hamburger Menu & Overlay](https://www.youtube.com/watch?v=DZg6UfS5zYg)
 [Using nested figure elements](https://developer.paciellogroup.com/blog/2011/11/html5-accessibility-chops-using-nested-figure-elements/)

-## Notes

-- decided to use SASS for modular capabilities, writing in pure CSS for the moment but storing in .scss files for modularity and minification
-  - 🔸need to remember to reference images from the project directory and not the scss directory
-- blah, wasted ages trying to position the `ls-Intro_details` first using `flex`, then using negative margins and padding, gave up on the padding and switched to using absolute position and a grid and voila!

 ## Issues

 1. The logo needs to be retained at the top of the screen (so the whole navbar